 The Company's share repurchase program may be effected from time to time, depending on market conditions and other factors, through open market purchases and privately negotiated transactions.
-On August 2, 2016, RenaissanceRe's Board of Directors approved a renewal of the authorized share repurchase program to an aggregate amount of \$500.0 million.
-Unless terminated earlier by resolution of RenaissanceRe's Board of Directors, the program will expire when the Company has repurchased the full value of the shares authorized.
+On November 10, 2017, RenaissanceRe's Board of Directors approved a renewal of its authorized share repurchase program for an aggregate amount of up to \$500.0 million.
+Unless terminated earlier by RenaissanceRe's Board of Directors, the program will expire when the Company has repurchased the full value of the common shares authorized.
 The Company's decision to repurchase common shares will depend on, among other matters, the market price of the common shares and the capital requirements of the Company.
-During 2016, the Company repurchased an aggregate of 2.7 million shares in open market transactions at an aggregate cost of \$309.4 million, and at an average share price of \$112.87.
-At December 31, 2016, \$500.0 million remained available for repurchase under the Board authorized share repurchase program.
+During 2017, pursuant to the Company's publicly announced share repurchase program, the Company repurchased an aggregate of 1.3 million common shares in open market transactions at an aggregate cost of \$188.6 million, and an average price of \$142.67 per common share.
+At December 31, 2017, \$500.0 million remained available for repurchase under the share repurchase program.